FormidableLabs/builder/README.md

 module.exports = require;
 ```

-My exporting the `require` from the dev archetype, the resolution starts in the
+By exporting the `require` from the dev archetype, the resolution starts in the
 dev archetype and thus ensures the dev archetype "wins" for the archetype tasks.
 Thus in any archetype files that do a `require`, simply switch to: